shuhaowu/runefoil/TECHNICAL.md

   - The container is also built with some initial table creation code, which is cherry-picked from runelite and may become out of sync.
 - MongoDB just runs normally as its own container.

+## Devices

+GPU is shared into the container.
+In order to not use nvidia's docker thing and be generic, regular docker is used and we detect/install nvidia drivers every time it is launched.

+Sound is setup via pulseaduio by forwarding the pulse audio unix socket and cookie into the container via https://github.com/mviereck/x11docker/wiki/Container-sound:-ALSA-or-Pulseaudio#pulseaudio-as-system-wide-daemon